gomoob/php-value-filter-dsl/README.md

 ## Sample with not in

-Suppose you have a Web Service accessible using `https://api.myserver.com/users` and you want to create a filter to find users not having a first name equals to `Jack`, `Joe`, `Willian` or `Averell`.
+Suppose you have a Web Service accessible using `https://api.myserver.com/users` and want to create a filter to find users not having a first name equals to `Jack`, `Joe`, `Willian` or `Averell`.

 To do this you'll have to request your relationnal database with a `not in` SQL request.
 The `php-value-filter-dsl`